Intended for US Healthcare Professionals only.

 For medical inquiries about JYNNEOS, please contact Medical Information at (844) 422-8274 or medical.information_na@bavarian-nordic.com.

-JYNNEOS is approved for the prevention of smallpox and monkeypox disease in adults 18 years of age and older determined to be at high risk for smallpox or monkeypox infection.
+JYNNEOS® is approved for the prevention of smallpox and monkeypox disease in adults 18 years of age and older determined to be at high risk for smallpox and monkeypox infection.

 Syncope (fainting) has been reported following vaccination with JYNNEOS.
 Procedures should be in place to avoid injury from fainting.